spark3dp/print-simulator/README.md

 }
 ```

-*	This print simulator is actively listening for registration events.
-So calling registration api should update the Print Simulator and you should see the below UI:
+*	The print simulator actively listens for registration events. calling the Printer Register API should update the print Simulator and you should see the below UI:

 *	 Please note that simulator stores its registration state also in its local storage so if you want to completely reset printer state - press "New Token".
 But please Beware - this will issue you a new printer id and all subsequent calls should go against the new printer id.
 *	Get Token simply returns the locally stored token.
 This is useful in case you have refreshed the page and need to check the current token issued by the server - of course this token is also displayed in the logs on page startup.